 We believe members of Lexington House resemble the unique traits of the

 the monarch butterfly which is often used as a symbol for people affected by mental illness.
 From depressed and withdrawn of the cocoon to the transition of recovery to wellness.
-The monarch butterfly and its colors suggest warm sunshine, brightness of hope.
-As with people affected by mental illness journey towards recovery the majestic monarch overcomes many obstacles as it journeys hundreds of miles in migration to wellness.
+The Monarch butterfly and its colors suggest warm sunshine, brightness, and hope.
+Just as people affected by mental illness overcome the obstacles presented by the journey towards recovery, the majestic Monarch overcomes many obstacles as it journeys hundreds of miles in its migration to wellness.

 AT A GLANCE YOUR CLUBHOUSE:

 1948: First Clubhouse is established: Fountain House, New York City, NY.